This post may include affiliate links to find a product mentioned. See my full Disclosure for more info.

 And here it is!
-An easier way to make this fabulous ruffled t shirt scarf!!
+An easier way to make the fabulous ruffled t shirt scarf!!
 Originally done by DIY DISH who are magnificent at what they do, by the way!
 Love them!
 Have a look at the link for their video tutorial.

 From the first time I saw this fantastically easy idea, I knew I had to make a ton of them!!
 So I bought a bunch of T-shirts on sale at AC Moore and then just got busy.
 There is an easier and simpler and more cleaned up & polished way to make this scarf!
 No more glue!!
 It’s got to be that simple, sorry girls, but the glue just isn’t pretty on this scarf.